 Effective decision making requires gathering information from a variety of perspectives and applying sound methods of evaluating that information.
 Knowledge of the Step II facets gives us specific ways to enhance our decision making, especially those facets related to Sensing, Intuition, Thinking, and Feeling.
 Below are general questions associated with those facets.
-The facet poles you prefer are in blue.
+The facet poles you prefer are in blue italics.
 If you are in the midzone, neither pole is highlighted.

-SENSING 5 INTUITION n Concrete: What do we know?
+SENSING \$ INTUITION n Concrete: What do we know?
 How do we know it?
 Abstract: What else could this mean?
 Realistic: What are the real costs?
 Imaginative: What else can we come up with?
 Practical: Will it work?
 Conceptual: What other interesting ideas are there?
 Experiential: Can you show me how it works?
 Theoretical: How is it all interconnected?
 Traditional: Does anything really need changing?
 Original: What's a new way to do this?
-THINKING • FEELING THINKING Logical: t What are the pros and cons?
-FEELING Empathetic: f What do we like and dislike? t What are the pros and cons?
+THINKING • FEELING • ' Logical: What are the pros and cons?
+Empathetic: What do we like and dislike?
+Logical: Reasonable: What are the pros and cons?
 What are the logical consequences?
-What do we like and dislike?
+Empathetic: Compassionate: What do we like and dislike?
 What impact will this have on people?
-Logical: Empathetic: What impact will this have on people?
-Logical: Reasonable: What are the logical consequences?
-Empathetic: Compassionate: What impact will this have on people?
+3 • Reasonable: What are the logical consequences?
+Compassionate: What impact will this have on people?